-October 9, 2012; Population size is extrapolated from the number of caribou observed during the October composition survey.
+October 27, 2013; Population size is extrapolated from the number of caribou and percent of collared caribou observed during the October composition survey.

 Compared to IM area, was a similar trend and magnitude of difference in abundance observed in nearby non-treatment area(s) since program inception and in the last year?